b3-exmo/b3-exmo.github.io/docs/Commentated Docs/Too Sacred.md

 ## General Conference
 > *Although many of our experiences in the house of the Lord are ==too sacred to share== publicly, some we can share.*

-&mdash; *[Temples, Houses of the Lord Dotting the Earth](https://www.churchofjesuschrist.org/study/general-conference/2024/04/55andersen?lang=eng&id=p18#p18)* Elder Neil L. Andersen Of the Quorum of the Twelve Apostles, General Conference April 2024
+— *[Temples, Houses of the Lord Dotting the Earth](https://www.churchofjesuschrist.org/study/general-conference/2024/04/55andersen?lang=eng&id=p18#p18)* Elder Neil L. Andersen Of the Quorum of the Twelve Apostles, General Conference April 2024

 &nbsp;